Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ### What You Get

 - ✅ **Native macOS application** - Optimized for both Apple Silicon and Intel Macs
-- ✅ **Sign in to start** - Choose Stirling Cloud or your self-hosted server on launch (required before using tools)
+- ✅ **No login required** - Install and start using PDF tools right away
-- ✅ **Processes files locally after login** - Most tools run offline once signed in
+- ✅ **Processes files locally** - All your PDF processing stays on your Mac
-- ✅ **Stirling Cloud login is offline-only today** - SaaS sign-in keeps processing on your Mac; optional cloud assists for advanced tasks are planned for a future release
+- ✅ **Optional server connection** - Connect to Stirling Cloud or your own self-hosted server for advanced tools like OCR and document conversions
-- ✅ **All features included** - Every PDF tool available
+- ✅ **All local tools included** - Merge, split, rotate, sign, and more work without any server
 - ✅ **Better performance** - Native speed on M1/M2/M3 chips
 - ✅ **No external browser needed** - Uses the built-in window
 - ✅ **Menu bar integration** - Feels like a native Mac app